cades/respec-given/README.md

 ### Then

 A *Then* clause forms a mocha test case of a test suite, it is like `it` in classical BDD style mocha test.
+Note that:

-But *Then* should only contain an assertion expression, and should not have any side effects.
+1. *Then* should only contain an assertion expression
+2. *Then* should not have any side effects.
+3. *Then* only support synchronous operation. all asynchronous operation should be done in *When* clause.

 Let me quote [Jim's words](https://github.com/jimweirich/rspec-given#then) here: